 The objective of the cash bonus plan is to further align the interests of Big Rock's employees with those of the Shareholders by encouraging maximization of earnings before interest, tax, depreciation and amortization.
 All permanent employees are eligible to participate in the cash bonus plan.
-At the start of each year, payout criteria for corporate and departmental objectives are communicated to employees.
-Bonuses are paid on a graduated percentage of salary depending on each employee's level of responsibility within the Corporation and are based on the degree to which specified targets, as approved annually by the Compensation and HR Committee, are achieved.
-The corporate goal relating to 2023 was earnings before interest, tax, depreciation and amortization (excluding bonus charges) of \$4.4 million.
-The bonus determination for the President and Chief Executive Officer and the Chief Financial Officer is weighted 100% on the aforementioned corporate objective.
-The bonus for other employees, including the Vice President, Sales & Marketing, the Vice President, Operations and the Vice President, Innovation, Business Development and Government Relations is determined based on a combination of the aforementioned corporate objective as well as accomplishing specified departmental objectives.
+Corporate payout criteria are communicated to employees following any changes to the cash bonus plan.
+Bonuses are paid on a graduated percentage of salary and dependent on company, department, and individual performance.
+Bonus targets are dependent on each employee's level of responsibility within the Corporation and are based on the degree to which specified targets, as approved annually by the Compensation and HR Committee, are achieved.
+The corporate goal relating to 2024 was earnings before interest, tax, depreciation and amortization (excluding bonus charges) of \$5,400,000.
+The bonus determination for senior leadership members (including the President and Chief Executive Officer, the Chief Financial Officer, Vice Presidents and directors) is determined based on a combination of the aforementioned corporate objective as well as accomplishing specified department and individual objectives.